Outreach

-Outreach: Or, Who Is Not Being Served?
+Or: Who Is Not Being Served?

-Outreach consists of library programs and services designed to meet the information needs of users who are unserved or underserved, such as those who are blind or visually impaired (BVI), homebound, institutionalized, not fluent in English, illiterate, or marginalized in some other way.
+Outreach consists of library programs and services designed to meet the information needs of users who are unserved or underserved, such as those who are blind or visually impaired, homebound, institutionalized, not fluent in English, illiterate, or marginalized in some other way.
 Large public libraries often have an outreach librarian who is responsible for providing services to unserved or underserved populations.

-• The Outreach Librarian FAQ from ALA.
+• Outreach Librarian FAQ from the American Library Association (ALA).

-• Initiatives and partnerships promoting equity, diversity, and inclusion in libraries and the library profession,
+• Initiatives and partnerships promoting equity, diversity, and inclusion in libraries and the library profession

-• Initiatives and programs geared to promote access to library services to all,
+• Initiatives and programs geared to promote access to library services to all

-• Strategic planning, trainings, and other continuing education presentations for library audiences,
+• Strategic planning, trainings, and other continuing education presentations for library audiences

-• Committees, roundtables, interest groups, and affiliate organizations which liaise with ODLOS,
+• Committees, roundtables, interest groups, and affiliate organizations

-• Year-round and Conference-based events held by the Office,
+• Year-round and conference-based events

 Related Articles